As Stacey Abrams enters governor’s race, Georgia becomes a key 2022 battleground

 According to an analysis of Georgia voter registration records by The Washington Post, the Georgia electorate is now only slightly more diverse than it was in 2018, highlighting the challenge facing Democrats.

 White voters make up 53 percent of Georgia’s active registered voters, down from 53.4 percent in 2018.
-The fraction of registered voters who are Black also dipped slightly, from 30.3 percent in 2018 to 29.5 percent this fall.
+The portion of registered voters who are Black also dipped slightly, from 30.3 percent in 2018 to 29.5 percent this month.

-The percentage of Hispanic and Asian American voters has grown, to 3.7 percent and 2.6 percent respectively.
+The percentage of Hispanic and Asian American voters has grown, to 3.7 percent and 2.6 percent, respectively.

-Ralph Reed, founder and chairman of the conservative Faith and Freedom Coalition, said GOP strategists are already working to make Georgia — along with North Carolina and Pennsylvania — the focus of Republican's nationwide push to peel non-White voters away from Democrats.
+Ralph Reed, founder and chairman of the conservative Faith and Freedom Coalition, said GOP strategists are already working to make Georgia — along with North Carolina and Pennsylvania — the focus of Republicans’ nationwide push to peel non-White voters away from Democrats.

 “We’re going to make a very, very aggressive and ambitious push to make further inroads into communities of color, particularly among Latinos and African Americans,” Reed said.